 On April 22nd, Enterprise hosted a virtual tour of Undesign the Redline for New York State legislators in partnership with designing the WE, Zillow, and State Senator Brian Kavanagh.
 Undesign the Redline explores the history of structural racism and inequality in urban planning from 1938 Redlining maps until today, and how we can "undesign" these systems with intentionality.

 Initially a physical exhibit in Enterprise’s office, we worked with designing the WE to create a virtual version, featuring stories from around New York State.
 A panel discussion on patterns of systemic racism and inequity broadly and opportunities for repairing and healing the legacy of redlining across the state followed, featuring Senator Brian Kavanagh, Assemblymember Harry Bronson, Assemblymember Aileen Gunther, Assemblymember Pamela Hunter and Assemblymember Michaelle Solages.
 Over 60 attendees representing more than 20 legislative offices attended the event.

 Partnership with Zillow

 Since 2019, Zillow Group has been a proud partner of Enterprise’s fair housing work.
 In commemoration of Fair Housing Month, Zillow sponsored both our EHBNY and Undesign the Redline events.
 In partnership with Enterprise, Zillow also launched ads on StreetEasy, Its NYC brand, to educate visitors about source of income discrimination, with links to our Statewide Source of Income Coalition’s website, EndIncomeBiasNY.com.
-A more complete list of Zillow’s Fair Housing Month activities, including more information on our Undesign the Redline event, can be found on their blog here.
+See a more complete list of Zillow’s Fair Housing Month activities, including more information on our Undesign the Redline event.